IABTechLab/uid2docs/docs/sharing/sharing-overview.md

   If you choose this option, all new participants of the selected participant type will automatically have permission to share with you, unless you disable it.

   For example, let's say you choose to share with all of 50 existing DSPs.
 The next day, when DSP 51 signs up for sharing, DSP 51 will automatically have permission to share with you.
 To share with DSP 51, just send one or more encrypted UID2 tokens and DSP 51 will be able to decrypt the tokens into raw UID2s.
 Because you chose automatic sharing, you do not need to log in to explicitly update your sharing permissions to include DSP 51, or any future DSPs that sign up for sharing.
-You can, however, disable any specific sharing relationship at any point.
+You can disable any specific sharing relationship at any point.

 ### Steps for Granting Sharing Permission

 At a high level, enabling sharing permissions includes the following steps.
-For exact instructions for configuring your sharing options in the UID2 Portal, refer to the UID2 Portal documentation.
+For exact instructions for configuring your sharing options in the UID2 Portal, refer to [Sharing Relationships](../portal/sharing-relationships.md).

 1. Integrate the SDK into your code.
 1. Log in to the UID2 Portal account.